JochimM/Delfi-PQ_FDIR/README.md

 ### How could you model SEU’s?

 Literature exists on modelling the SEU rates for a given piece of hardware at a given orbit and radiation environment.
 However, this is out of the scope of this project.
-SEU’s will be modelled randomly:
+SEU’s are be modelled randomly:

 - The rate of errors is determined randomly (e.g. uniform distribution).
 - The location of the error is determined randomly (e.g. uniform distribution).